akhil411/art-school/README.md

 <li>Teachers - view & submit student reports
 <li>Students - view report

 <p>The main highlight is that every users can post their artwork in the website and others can like and comment on each post.
+Also, there is a chat application in which users can chat in a common chatroom.

 <h3>Deployed Heroku Link</h3>

 <a href="https://art-school.herokuapp.com/" target="_blank">Art School App</a>

-Logins for each users:

-Admin - email: admin2@artschool.com password: admin123

-Teacher - email: teacher@artschool.com password: teacher123

-Student - email: student@artschool.com password : student123
 <h3>Technologies/Services Used</h3>
 <li>React.js
 <li>Node.js